MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/library-version-limits.md

     > [!NOTE]
     > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall **SharePoint Online Management Shell**.

-1. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
+1. Connect to SharePoint as a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).
 2. Run one of the following commands to manage version history limits on a library:

 | **Action** | **PowerShell Command** |